Top Dual Degree Programs: A Comprehensive List for Ambitious Students

 Career Opportunities and Outcomes

-Similarly, a dual degree in public policy and a related science or humanities field can equip individuals for a promising career in the civil service, especially in policy related roles.
+- Similarly, a dual degree in public policy and a relevant science or humanities field can equip individuals for a promising career in the civil service, especially in policy related roles.

-Last but not least, a double degree in business administration and business analytics could see a graduate gain the edge he or she needs to attain a coveted spot in top financial or banking institutions.
+- Last but not least, a dual degree in business administration and business analytics could see a graduate gain the edge he or she needs to attain a coveted spot in top financial or banking institutions.

 Popular Dual Degree Programs